 Hazen Tree Farm

-The Chatham Historical Society will be hosting a walking tour of The Hazen Tree Farm located at 166 Lake Drive, East Hampton, CT
+The Chatham Historical Society will be hosting a walking tour of The Hazen Tree Farm located at 166 Lake Drive in East Hampton, Connecticut

 Go east on Rt.
 66 for 1.6 mi. to Lake Dr. on left.
 Follow Lake Dr. for .5 mi to stop sign, Then turn left and go .1 mi.
 Hazen Tree Farm will be on your left.

 Read all about it!

 Bethlehem Lutheran Church The Bethlehem Lutheran Church at 1 East High Street in East Hampton, Connecticut was built in 1855-1856 by residents on the north side of town who wanted to separate from the East Hampton Congregational Church.
 The members of the...read more

 East Hampton Events • Quarter 3 • 2018 Michael Maniscalco - Town Manager Dear Residents, What a busy summer it has been.
 Old Home Days was a huge success as always with record attendance.
 Staff have worked hard to keep the streets and Sears Park maintained.
 Our...read more